 It comes with a sturdy roller fairlead setup with long-lasting stainless steel rollers and a wired hand controller—immediate warranty coverage by a limited lifetime mechanical and 7-year electrical backup warranty.

-Dobinsons’ winches have been re-engineered, re-designed, and strengthened in every way.
+Dobinsons’ winches have been re-engineered, re-designed, and strengthened.
 Dobinsons has it all, whether you need the flexibility of synthetic rope winches or prefer the traditional steel cable winches.

 When you combine your New 2nd Generation Winch with our winch accessories, you’ll be ready for action!